 Vernonia School District values academic integrity.
 Students are expected to be responsible for their own work.
 Plagiarism will not be tolerated.
-See matrix for consequences.
+First offense will result in loss of credit on assignment.
+Second offense may result in no credit for class; in addition to other disciplinary consequences.